IBM/itaa-docs/docs/enterprise/Self-Guided Tutorial/Getting Started with IT Architect Assistant.md

 All architecture cards provide a *copy* menu item in the **...** menu.
 Thus, any way that you can locate an architecture (in private workspace, in collaboration workspace, or via search), that architecture can then be cloned to seed a new solution architecture. **Note, architecture copy is by far the most expensive operation that can be performed within IT Architect Assistant.
 The more complex the architecture being copied, the longer the operation will take to complete.
 So be patient.**

-Based on your review of architectures returned via search and the Client problem statement, select an architecture to use as the basis for your client architecture.
+Based on a review of architectures returned via search and and your target problem statement, you may be able to select an architecture to use as the basis for your client architecture.
 You can trigger creating a copy from two locations.
 As noted earlier, you can invoke copy from the architecture card view "..." menu.
 Alternatively, while "in" an architecture you can click on the **copy** toolbar icon.

 ![Copy from architecture toolbar](../tutorial-images/copy-toolbar-icon.png)